 Crystal Crescent Provincial Park, Nova Scotia

-Scenic Nova Scotia has no shortage of hikes, so spend a romantic staycation exploring the trails (with some white-sand beaches along the way) of Crystal Crescent Beach Provincial Park.
+Scenic Nova Scotia has no shortage of hikes, so spend your staycation exploring the trails (with some white-sand beaches along the way) of Crystal Crescent Beach Provincial Park.
 The trails here are easy to moderate, so you can take your time just breathing in the ocean air and enjoying the view.

 Stanley Park in Vancouver, British Columbia

-St. Andrew’s by-the-Sea, New Brunswick
+St Andrew’s by-the-Sea, New Brunswick

-Located in New Brunswick’s Bay of Fundy region, the town of St. Andrew’s by-the-Sea is a great city getaway in the Maritimes.
+Located in New Brunswick’s Bay of Fundy region, the town of St Andrew’s by-the-Sea is a great getaway in the Maritimes.
 Wander along the historic Main Street to discover all the boutique shops, then grab a lobster roll from a local vendor and head to the picturesque Centennial Park.
 If you’re feeling adventurous, go on a road trip to explore the natural wonders of the Bay of Fundy, including the Hopewell Rocks.